How to harden Windows XP, Windows Vista and Windows 7?

 What must never be forgotten

-System hardening cannot compensate for the lack of support from Microsoft!
+System Hardening cannot compensate for the lack of support from Microsoft!
 Some security gaps and vulnerabilities still remain.

 In other words, if a government agency or company is still using Windows XP, Windows Vista and Windows 7 today – even with hardening – , it represents an enormous source of danger.
 One that needs to be considered in risk management and noted in IT evidence requirements.